-- (1) An applicant of an aeronautical telecommunication service provider certificate shall ensure that: - (a) All radio navigation aids are protected from radio frequency interference in accordance with ICAO Annex 10 Volume I, paragraph 3.1.4; - (b) All aeronautical telecommunications facilities are protected from radio frequency
+- (1) An aeronautical telecommunication service provider shall ensure that: - (a) All radio navigation aids are protected from radio frequency interference in accordance with ICAO Annex 10 Volume I, paragraph 3.1.4;

-- i.
+- (b) All aeronautical telecommunications facilities are protected from radio frequency interference in accordance to the following procedures: - i.
 Where the protection heights determined are less than that operationally desirable, separation between facilities operating on the same frequency shall not be less than that necessary to ensure that an aircraft at the limit of the functional service range and the operationally desirable protection height of one facility does not come above the radio horizon with respect to adjacent facilities. - ii.
-The problem of inter-State interference on frequencies allotted worldwide or on a regional basis to national services, shall be resolved by consultation between the administrations concerned. - iii.
-For ground VHF facilities which provide service beyond the radio horizon, any spurious or harmonic radiation outside the band ±250 kHz from the assigned carrier frequency shall not exceed an effective radiated power of 1 mw in any azimuth. - (c) No radio interfering devices which is transmit unnecessary or anonymous signals, message or data shall be established in the proximity of the Aeronautical Telecommunication facilities utilizing radio reception without prior approval from the Authority. - (2) The service provider of an aeronautical telecommunication shall ensure that all radio navigation aids systems, radio telecommunication systems and radar systems that are using transmit or receive antennas shall not be obstructed by buildings, tower and structures that would impact their performance.
-The ICAO EURO Doc 015 should be referenced in managing harmonized protection zones and defines for the most common facilities a Building Restricted Area (BRA). - (3) Any identified BRA infringement shall be proceeded to appropriate CNS engineering analysis (include EMC and EMI) that cover theoretical analysis, numerical simulation and modelling in order to identify effects of the proposed buildings, tower and structures in the current environment. - (4) Both BRA study and CNS Engineering Analysis shall be done by Authority approved company.
+The problem of inter-State interference on frequencies allotted worldwide or on a regional basis to national services, shall be resolved by consultation between the administrations concerned. - (c) No radio interfering devices which is transmit unnecessary or anonymous signals, message or data shall be established in the proximity of the Aeronautical Telecommunication facilities utilizing radio reception without prior approval from the Authority. - (2) An aeronautical telecommunication service provider shall ensure that all radio navigation aids systems, radio telecommunication systems and radar systems that are using transmit or receive antennas shall not be obstructed by buildings, tower and structures that would impact their performance. - (3) Identified infringement of the BRA shall be screened initially by the Authority in order to ascertain approval can be given directly if the in-depth analysis is not required. - (4) In-depth CNS engineering analysis or BRA infringement study conducted to assess the buildings within BRA that have potential for causing unacceptable interference with Aeronautical facilities shall be conducted by approved organization, complying with the approval requirements stipulated in Appendix C of this CAR.